BraulioV/Census-Income-Data-Set/README.md

 ## Introduction

-Throughout this work, we will
+Throughout this work, we will apply different techniques and methods to fit the data set and create model that works well when predicting new data.
+First, we process the data to make it useful to the algorithms that we will use.